Where to Touch, How to Contact: A Hierarchical RL-MPC Framework for Geometry-Aware Sim-to-Real Manipulation: Contact Intention and Hierarchical RL-MPC Framework

 \subsection{Overview of RL-MPC Hierarchical Framework}

 Our proposed RL-MPC hierarchical framework is shown in Fig. \ref{fig.holistic}.
-It consists of a higher-level policy for object-centric geometry and kinematics reasoning and a lower-level policy for contact dynamics reasoning.
-The higher-level policy, trained using RL, predicts contact intention, which parameterizes the lower-level policy.
-The lower-level policy online optimize the robot action through local contact-implicit MPC.
+It consists of a high-level policy for object-centric geometry reasoning and a low-level policy for contact dynamics reasoning.
+The high-level policy, trained using RL, predicts contact intention, which parameterizes the low-level policy, which online optimizes the robot action through local contact-implicit MPC.

-\paragraph{Higher-level RL policy for object-centric geometric-kinematic reasoning} We formulate contact-intention prediction as a POMDP, where the action space $\mathcal{A}$ is the proposed contact intention space $\mathcal{A}=\mathcal{G}^n\times \mathrm{SE}(3)$.
-A higher-level policy $\pi$ maps observations to contact intentions, which are executed by the lower-level MPC.
+The high-level geometry reasoning policy predicts contact intention, we formulate it as a POMDP, where the action space $\mathcal{A}$ is the whole contact intention space $\mathcal{A}=\mathcal{G}^n\times \mathrm{SE}(3)$.
+A high-level policy $\pi$ maps observations to contact intentions.
 At each decision step $k$, the policy gets an observation $\boldsymbol{o}_k$ and predicts contact intention $\mathbf{I}_k=\pi(\boldsymbol{o}_k)\in\mathcal{A}$.
-The predicted $\mathbf{I}_k$ will parameterize the lower-level MPC for local contact dynamics reasoning.
-We train $\pi$ in simulation, which will be detailed in Section \ref{sec.sim}.
+The predicted $\mathbf{I}_k$ will parameterize the low-level MPC for contact dynamics reasoning.
+We train $\pi$ in simulation, which will be detailed in Section \ref{sec.experiment}.